CSV / PDF Importing

 Malformed lines

-You'll also see a list of malformed lines from your CSV.
-These represent lines in your CSV that we determined to be missing required data, such as a date, payee name, or amount.
+At the 'Final Settings' stage, you'll see a list a notice listings all malformed lines from your file.
+These represent lines in your file that we determined to be missing required data, such as a date, payee name, or amount.
 If you believe any of these were done in error, you can always go back to Step 2 and fix your column matches.
-You can also check your CSV file to see if it's corrupted in any way.
+You can also check your file to see if it's corrupted in any way.
 If you need assistance, we'd be more than happy to help troubleshoot!

 Other settings